cypherpunk-academy/2064/en/079_2023_You little vixen.md

 Astonishment was felt in the room.
 Nobody said anything.
-After a while Heinz contacted me.
+After a while, Heinz contacted me.

 Heinz: "What about Marlene Farras?"